 It is precisely at the last mile that many incumbent logistics providers are struggling, and these businesses are at a competitive disadvantage as new companies disrupt the market with innovative business models that address customer demand for ever-faster delivery.

-While tackling last mile challenges is a daunting undertaking, companies that wait or ignore this function risk losing business to competitors that act more quickly.
-“Your company needs a last mile strategy that’s tailored and customized to your use case,” Jarvis says.
+While tackling end mile delivery challenges is a daunting undertaking, companies that wait or ignore this function risk losing business to competitors that act more quickly.
+“Your company needs a last mile delivery strategy that’s tailored and customized to your use case,” Jarvis says.
 Customization is key, as many last mile challenges and opportunities vary by industry, as the following examples show.

 Brick and Mortar Retailers